hannorein/rebound/docs/index.md

 * The code is 100% open-source.
 All features are included in the public repository on [github](https://github.com/hannorein/rebound)
 * No configuration is needed to run any of the example problems.
 Just type `make && ./rebound` in the problem directory to run them
 * Comes with standard ASCII or binary output routines
-* Different modules are easily interchangeable at runtime
+* Different modules are easily interchangeable at run-time

 ## Contributors